udima-university/moodle-mod_jitsi/README.md

 ![record-switch](doc/pix/record-switch.png)

-Recordings are automatically published to students in the same Jitsi activity with and editable title and the recording date.
+With this advance configuration, recordings will be automatically published to students and teacher can edit the title of every recording.
 One Jitsi activity can have many recordings.

-Recordings will remain on "unlisted" mode in the YouTube accounts so nobody will find them searching in YouTube but there is nothing to stop your students from posting the url somewhere unwanted.
+Recordings will remain on "unlisted" mode in the YouTube accounts so nobody will find them searching in YouTube but there is no way to stop your students from posting the url somewhere unwanted.
 Your teachers should be warned about it.

 ![recordings](/home/isaac.marco/git/moodles/jitsi8/moodle/mod/jitsi/doc/pix/recordings.png)